redis-field-engineering/redis-connect-dist/connectors/postgres/README.md

 <p>Job Reaper is a process, within a Redis Connect instance, that tracks the status of all jobs.
 If any Jobs are not being executed, then the reaper process makes them available to be “assigned”.
 A single job reaper process is instantiated within each Redis Connect instance.
 Only one job reaper process is active across all Redis Connect instances.

 <h6>Job Claimer</h6>
-<p>Job Claimer is a process, within a Redis Connect instance that initiates “unassigned” jobs.
+<p>Job Claimer is a process, within a Redis Connect instance that initiates <i>UNASSIGNED</i> jobs.
 A single job claimer process is instantiated within each Redis Connect instance.
 All job claimer processes are active across all Redis Connect instances.

 ## Setting up PostgreSQL (Source)

-Please see [PostgreSQL Setup](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#setting-up-postgresql) for reference.
+Please see <a href="https://debezium.io/documentation/reference/stable/connectors/postgresql.html#setting-up-postgresql" target="_blank">PostgreSQL Setup</a> for reference.

 Please see an example under [Demo](demo/setup_postgres.sh).